csc-courses/csc-c-joint/csc322-exercises/8-cmplx-num/README.md

 Learning

-1- floating point
+- floating point
-1- individual compilation files
+- individual compilation files
-1- common included header file
+- common included header file
-1- foward function declarations (in the header file) 1- compiler options for .o file
+- foward function declarations (in the header file)
+- compiler options for `.o` file
-1- final link to an executable
+- final link to an executable
-1- make file dependencies for complication units
+-  make file dependencies for complication units
-1- struct declaration, syntax and use
+- struct declaration, syntax and use
-1- dereferencing and dot operation ->
+- dereferencing and dot operation `->`